 The key driver of future growth for Lovisa is the continued global store roll-out.
-Lovisa has proven it is capable of successfully operating profitably globally, having established a portfolio of company owned stores in 29 countries and supporting franchised stores across 10 additional countries in the Middle East, Africa and South America bringing the total countries Lovisa is represented in to 39.
-Lovisa will continue to explore other markets, with our first stores opened during the year in Hong Kong, Taiwan, Namibia, Botswana, Italy, Hungary, Romania and Mexico, as well as re-entry into Spain and the beginning of the conversion of the UAE from a franchise territory to company owned.
+Lovisa has proven it is capable of successfully operating profitably globally, having established a portfolio of stores in 46 markets and supporting franchised stores across 13 markets in the Middle East, Africa and South America.
+Lovisa will continue to explore other markets, with our first stores opened during the year in company owned markets in China, Vietnam and Ireland, as well as new franchise markets in Ecuador, Senegal, Guadeloupe and Gabon.